-The Primary Industries Ministerial Council represents varies agencies within the Commonwealth and state and territory governments and has an objective to develop and promote sustainable, innovative and profitable agricultural industries.
-The Council also produces codes of practice and industry standards that cover items such as poultry processing, game meat for human consumption, welfare of animals, beef cattle feedlots and many other items.
+The objective of the Agriculture Ministers' Forum (AGMIN), which represents various agencies within the Commonwealth and state and territorial governments, is to develop and promote sustainable, innovative and profitable agricultural industries.
+AGMIN also produces codes of practice and industry standards that cover items such as poultry processing, game meat for human consumption, welfare of animals, beef cattle feedlots, and many others.

 While each state and territory has animal welfare and processing standards and guidelines, there is a current push to create a nationally consistent set of standards and guidelines.
 The states and territories have the primary responsibility for animal welfare and the federal government is responsible for international trade agreements to ensure exporters maintain international export standards.

-The guidelines related to these matters are: the Australian Animal Welfare Standards and Guides (Model Codes of Practice); the Australian Standards for the Export of Livestock; and the regulations relating to live animal export trade.
+The guidelines related to these matters are:

+- the Australian Animal Welfare Standards and Guides (Model Codes of Practice); - the Australian Standards for the Export of Livestock; and - the regulations relating to live animal export trade.

-The Department of Agriculture and Water Resources works closely with the Department of Industry and Science, which has a focus on food processing and manufacturing.
+The Department of Agriculture and Water Resources works closely with the Department of Industry, Innovation and Science, which has a focus on food processing and manufacturing.

-Legislation governing the meat and livestock industries in Australia include the Australian Meat and Livestock Industry Act 1997 (Cth), the Australian Meat and Livestock Industry (Quotas) Act 1990 (Cth) and the Dairy Produce Act 1986 (Cth).
+Legislation governing the meat and livestock industries in Australia include:

+- the Australian Meat and Livestock Industry Act 1997 (Cth); - Export Control Amendment (Quotas) Act 2015; and - the Dairy Produce Act 1986 (Cth).

-There is no distinction made between meat for domestic consumption and meat for export; however, there are a very small number of authorised halal or kosher abattoirs with special permission to conduct religious-based processing.
+There is no distinction made between meat for domestic consumption and meat for export.
+However, there is a very small number of authorised halal and kosher abattoirs with special permission to conduct religious-based processing.